samfitgen/trgen/docs/Triathlete-Olympic_Distance_Triathlon-High_Volume.md

 **Description**:

-> 90min Easy-Moderate, RPE 6 and try to keep your running as continuous as
+> 90min Easy-Moderate, RPE6 and try to keep your running as continuous as
 > possible over this relatively long run.

 #### Workout 2